 In addition, as provided for in its Regulations, the Audit Committee is the body responsible for supervising and evaluating the financial and non-financial risk management and control systems related to the Company and, where appropriate, the Group, including operational, technological, legal, social, environmental, political and reputational risks or those related to corruption, as well as supervising the management of the internal control and the Company risks.
+The Executive Committee is the company's most senior executive body and as such it is responsible for ensuring the effective implementation of the General Risk

-The Executive Committee is the Company's most senior executive body and as such it is responsible for ensuring the effective implementation of the General Risk Control and Management Policy and understanding the main aspects regarding its operation and control.
+The Executive Committee is the company's most senior executive body and as such it is responsible for ensuring the effective implementation of the General Risk Control and Management Policy and understanding the main aspects regarding its operation and control.